philipptrenz/django-vue-graphql/README.md

 # Django + Vue + Vuetify + GraphQL

-A Django application that integrates Vue with Vuetify and GraphQL
+A Django framework that integrates Vue with Vuetify and GraphQL

 ## What is it about?